junxit/us-congress-bills-112/metadata.md

 - 2012-03-07 — Introduced in Senate
 - 2012-03-07 — Read twice and referred to the Committee on Homeland Security and Governmental Affairs. (text of measure as introduced: CR S1461-1462)
 - 2012-03-07 — Sponsor introductory remarks on measure.
 (CR S1461)
+- 2012-03-13 — Committee on Homeland Security and Governmental Affairs referred to Subcommittee on Oversight of Government Management, the Federal Workforce, and the District of Columbia.
+- 2012-06-29 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2012-09-13 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman with an amendment in the nature of a substitute and an amendment to the title.
+With written report No. 112-211.
+- 2012-09-13 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman with an amendment in the nature of a substitute and an amendment to the title.
+With written report No. 112-211.
+- 2012-09-13 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 508.